Nikita240/jquery-ui-advanced-sortable/README.md

 - [X] Ctrl, shift and mouse click selection
 - [ ] Select and deselect callable methods
 - [ ] Multiselect option to disable default selection handlers
-- [ ] Multiselect option for single click selection
+- [ ] Multiselect modes where you can single click and drag select
 - [ ] Soft snap to grid when near drop point
-- [ ] Multiselect modes for touch screen devices

 ###Issues
 - [X] placeholders sometimes don't trigger the change